f5devcentral/f5-rseries-training/docs/rseries_networking.rst

 Supported Optics
 ================

 Only F5 branded optics are officially supported on rSeries appliances.
 On rSeries r2000/r4000 models speeds of 1Gb, 10Gb, or 25Gb are supported.
 On the r5000/r10000 models speeds of 10Gb, 25Gb, 40Gb, or 100Gb are supported depending on the type of optics used and the port group configuration.
 Note the r5000/r10000 appliances do not support 1Gb connectivity. rSeries high speed interfaces will accept F5 approved QSFP+ & QSFP28 optics, while low speed ports will accept SFP28 and SFP+ optics.
+None of the optics support dual mode speeds i.e. 25Gb/10Gb, you must have the right optic and port group configuration for the speed you want to run.
 3rd party optics are not officially supported per F5’s support policies:

 https://support.f5.com/csp/article/K8153.